Zj-Lan/UE5-Cartoon_Tank/README.md

 ﻿# Cartoon Tank

-Third person shooting game with physics simulation.
+A 3rd person shooting game with physics simulation for all objects and searching/attacking AI for enemies.

 ![gif](tank.gif)